 Mayor Jacob Frey announced the firings on Twitter, saying: "This is the right call."

-The man's death Monday night after he struggled with officers was under investigation by the FBI and state law enforcement authorities.
-It immediately drew comparisons to the case of Eric Garner, an unarmed black man who died in 2014 in New York after he was placed in a chokehold by police and pleaded for his life, saying he could not breathe.
+The FBI and state law enforcement were investigating Floyd's death, which immediately drew comparisons to the case of Eric Garner, an unarmed black man who died in 2014 in New York after he was placed in a chokehold by police and pleaded for his life, saying he could not breathe.

 In Minneapolis, kneeling on a suspect's neck is allowed under the department's use-of-force policy for officers who have received training in how to compress a neck without applying direct pressure to the airway.
 It is considered a "non-deadly force option," according to the department's policy handbook.